PowerShell/PowerShell-RFC/1-Draft/RFCxxxx-PowerShellGet-3.0.md

 is a C# based module, they can coexist side-by-side.

 Script and module metadata will retain the same format as it exists with v2.

+We will introduce an `Enable-PowerShellGetAlias` cmdlet that will allow users to use known cmdlets like Install-Module from the PowerShellGet 3.0 implementation.
+This additional cmdlet may not ship in PowerShellGet 3.0 but is planned as a part of the transition effort.

 ### Local cache